-28. Internal audit is provided by the Scottish Government Internal Audit Directorate.
-As part of our planning process we carry out an annual assessment of the internal audit function to ensure that it operates in accordance with the main requirements of the Public Sector Internal Audit Standards (PSIAS).
+28. Internal audit is provided by Azets.
+As part of our planning process we carried out an early assessment of the internal audit function and concluded that it operates in accordance with the main requirements of the Public Sector Internal Audit Standards (PSIAS).